Many Hulu users report issues with the screen going black or freezing after an Ad or commercial.

 Using a web browser such as Chrome will also work and bypass the app.

-Do you have a fix for Hulu streaming problems that is not on the list?
+Do you have a fix for Hulu streaming problems that are not on the list?
 Let us know your thoughts below.